 More recently, Seiko Japan (and some other online stores), started carrying at least two new versions of SBD Baby Marine Master dive watches.
 The references SBDC065 and SBDC071 represent the dark blue gradient dial variant with black bezel and a steel bracelet (pictured top) and the other is a PADI version with black dial, Pepsi bezel, and silicon accordion strap.

-The watches have the same dimension as the two dive models from last year at 44 mm x 13.1 mm x 51 mm and are powered by powered by Seiko’s 23 jewel automatic caliber 6R15, operating 3Hz with hacking, hand winding, and a power reserve of 50 hours.
+The watches have the same dimension as the two dive models from last year at 44 mm x 13.1 mm x 51 mm and are powered by Seiko’s 23-jewel automatic caliber 6R15, operating 3Hz with hacking, hand winding, and a power reserve of 50 hours.